 Occupational Objectives: The Career Studies Certificate in Medical Terminology is an employment option for clerk-typists and stenographers planning to seek employment as a medical records specialist in a medical facility, such as a hospital, medical clinic, or physician's office.
 Those entering the program should be proficient in typing and general secretarial skills or in the process of acquiring these skills.
+The program is structured within the following courses:

 Lecture Hours Lab Hours Course Credits

 HLT 143 Medical Terminology I 3 0 3

 HLT 144 Medical Terminology II 3 0 3

-PSY 126 Psychology for Business

-and Industry 3 0 3
+PSY 126 Psychology for Business and Industry 3 0 3

-Total Minimum Credits 9 0 9
+Total Minir num Credits 9 0 9